MicrosoftDocs/ATADocs/ATPDocs/advanced-settings.md

 <!--is this still relevant?-->
 >[!NOTE]
-> Turning off the learning feature for workspaces that have already completed their learning period won't delete the learned profiles, but will simply ignore them.
+> Turning *Off* the **Remove learning period** setting for workspaces that have already completed their learning period won't delete the learned profiles, but will ignore them for any alerts with sensitivity level *Medium* or *High*.

 **To define learning period settings**: